Finite generators for countable group actions in the Borel and Baire category settings: Introduction

+To accomplish this step, firstly, we show that $i$-compressibility is indeed a notion of ``smallness'', i.e. that the set of $i$-compressible sets (roughly speaking) forms a $\sigma$-ideal (see \cref{C_i is a sigma-ideal}).
+The difficulty here is to prevent $i$ from growing when taking unions.

-Now ideally we would like to prove that the notions of compressibility and $i$-compressibility coincide, at least for sufficiently large $i$, since this would imply a positive answer to Question \ref{Weiss's question}.
-This turns out to be true when $X$ has a $\sigma$-compact realization and we show this as follows.
-In the proof of Nadkarni's theorem, one assumes that $X$ is not compressible and constructs an invariant probability measure.
-We give a similar construction for $i$-compressibility instead of compressibility, but unfortunately the proof yields only a \textit{finitely additive} invariant probability measure (Corollary \ref{measures on ctbl Boolean algebras}).
-However, with the additional assumption that $X$ is $\sigma$-compact, we are able to concoct a countably additive invariant measure out of it (Corollary \ref{Nadkarni for sigma-compact}), and thus obtain Theorem \ref{sigma-compact compressible => finite generator}.
+Secondly, we assume that $X$ is not $4$-compressible and give a construction of a measure (see \cref{section_Nadkarni's proof}) reminiscent of the one in the proof of Nadkarni's theorem or the existence of Haar measure.
+But unfortunately, our proof only yields a family of \emph{finitely additive} invariant probability measures because here we cannot prevent $i$ from growing when taking countable unions.
+However, with the additional assumption that $X$ is $\sigma$-compact, we are able to concoct a countably additive invariant probability measure out of this family of finitely additive measures, thus obtaining \cref{sigma-compact compressible => finite generator}.

-\newsub Lastly, we give a positive answer to a version of Question \ref{Weiss's question} with slightly stronger hypothesis.
-It is not hard to prove (see \ref{equivalences to compressibility}) that for a Borel $G$-space $X$, the nonexistence of invariant probability measures on $X$ is equivalent to the existence of so-called traveling sets of full saturation (Definition \ref{defn of traveling sets}).
-We define a slightly stronger notion of a locally finitely traveling set (Definition \ref{defn of fin traveling sets}), and show in \ref{lfin traveling => 2^5-generator} that if there exists such a set of full saturation, then $X$ admits a $32$-generator.
-The proof uses the machinery discussed in $\S7$.

-\newsub[Organization of the paper] In Section \ref{section_finite gen and i-compressibility}, we develop the theory of $i$-compressibility and establish its connection with the existence of finite generators.
-More particularly, in Subsection \ref{subsection_I-equidec} we give the definition of $\I$-equidecomposability and prove the important property of orbit-disjoint countable additivity (see \ref{orbit-disjoint ctbl unions}), which is what makes $\C_i$ (defined below) a $\sigma$-ideal.
-In Subsections \ref{subsection_i-compressibility} and \ref{subsection_traveling sets} we define the notions of $i$-compressibility and $i$-traveling sets and establish their connection.
-Finally, in Subsection \ref{subsection_i-traveling => fin gen}, we show how to construct a finite generator using an $i$-traveling complete section (by definition, a complete section is a set that meets every orbit, equivalently, has full saturation).

-In Section \ref{section_Nadkarni's proof}, we prove the main theorem, which provides means of constructing finitely additive invariant measures that are non-zero on a given non-$i$-compressible set.
-In the following two sections we establish two corollaries of this theorem, namely \ref{sigma-compact compressible => finite generator} and \ref{lfin traveling => 2^5-generator}, where the former is the main result of the paper stated above and the latter is the result discussed in $\S8$.

-In Section \ref{section_separating smooth-many sets}, we show that given a smooth equivalence relation $E$ on $X$ with $E \supseteq E_G$, there exists a finite partition $\Pa$ such that $G \Pa$ separates points in different classes of $E$; in fact, we give an explicit construction of such $\Pa$.
-This result is then used in the following section, where we establish the potential dichotomy theorems mentioned above (\ref{dichotomyI} and \ref{dichotomyII}).